ZeusLN/zeus-docs/docs/for-users/connecting-zeus/connect-mynode.md

 Tailscale is zero config VPN that creates a secure private network between your home Tor node and your other devices.

 Even when separated by firewalls or subnets, Tailscale just works.
-Tailscale will assign to your Umbrel node machine a stable private IP and an auto-assigned domain that stays consistent, no matter what network your Umbrel machine is connected to.
+Tailscale will assign to your myNode node machine a stable private IP and an auto-assigned domain that stays consistent, no matter what network your myNode machine is connected to.
 It’s like a local network that works everywhere.
 Tailscale builds on top of WireGuard Noise protocol encryption, a peer-reviewed and trusted standard.

 The connection through Tailscale will be much faster and stable than Tor, encrypted and safe.